 The Lumigrid has been awarded a Red Dot Design Award in the ‘best of the best’ category.
 The projector is powered through the motion of the bikes wheels meaning you haven’t got to worry about carrying replacement batteries, but when stationary it can still be lit using internal batteries.
 The Lumigrid isn’t yet available to purchase but we will be keeping our eyes peeled for it, we think it’s a brilliant gadget and a must have for any budding cyclist.

-LEDs have been helping to make cycling safer in other ways too.
-Using LEDs on your helmet or frame can make you more visible to other road users and help you see where you are going clearer.
+LED light bulbs have been helping to make cycling safer in other ways too.
+Using LED light bulbs on your helmet or frame can make you more visible to other road users and help you see where you are going clearer.
 Their bright strong beam makes you highly visible and their low power consumptions and long life span means they can be powered by a very small motor or battery which will often last as long as your bike.

 You can even now have lights incorporated into the wheels, these light up as you ride, they not only look good they will again help to make you visible, therefore making you safer on roads when riding in low visibility.